-The middle school PTO is seeking parents who want to be involved with the ROCK Events throughout the year that benefit students in grades 6, 7 and 8.
-The PTO and is always looking for volunteers.
+The middle school PTO is seeking parents who want to be involved with the Bulldog Bash Events throughout the year that benefit students in grades 6, 7 and 8.

+The PTO is always looking for volunteers.
 The membership campaign is kicked off each year at the middle school orientations.
 All parents and guardians are invited to join this organization.
-PTO meets the first Tuesday of the month at 7:00 P.M. in room A102 of the middle school.
-The dates are on the middle school home page.
+PTO meets on the first Tuesday of the month at 7:00 P.M. in room A102 of the middle school or virtually via TEAMS.
+The dates are on the Middle School home page.

-If you are interested in getting involved or would like more information, please contact Angela Waldman, PTO President, via Jsamspto@gmail.com or via Facebook: @Jersey Shore Area Middle School PTO
+If you are interested in getting involved or would like more information, please contact Angela Waldman, PTO

+President, via jsamspto@gmail.com or via Facebook: @Jersey Shore Area Middle School PTO.